mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 In reality, in this instance for some pairs, this worked to free up the parent to engage with final tweaks and challenges.
 As the child interacted with chat.
 Parents debugged more complex elements of the game with facilitators and between themselves.
 Others engaged with the chat and encouraged their children to get feedback from the aliens about their game in particular.

-### Impact of the drama on encouraging varied design practices via social and secret missions
+### Use of side missions to encourage varied creative practices

+The process started as child was left to their own devices as a parent was undertaking a social mission.
 Both the main mission of given in role to make a game to entertain and inform visiting aliens, and extra social and secret mission were delivered with the frame of a drama process.
 As explored in the previous chapter my motivations for introducing these missions for participants in role stemmed from a desire to encourage or to encourage emerging patterns of behaviour which appeared to help affect and identification with the community process of making.

 A table of both social and public missions follows.